zbmed-semtec/hybrid-doc-relevance-training/hybrid-post-word2doc2vec-doc-relevance/README.md

 ### Step 3: Dataset
 - Download the dataset from this link: [RELISH_Tokenized_Removed_Stopwords](https://drive.google.com/file/d/1TrnWdIWlrLTCEXBeV3x8rFwd4wKVdmy9/view)

-### Step 4: Optimization Pipeline
+### Step 4: Create Model Pipeline

 This pipeline aims to create Word2Vec models using given hyperparameter sets, train the models, and evaluate their performance using three-class precision, two-class precision and nDCG scores.

 #### Pipeline Steps:

 - **Model Training**: Trains Word2Vec model with the given hyperparameters using the input tokens.
-- **Similarity Computation**: Calculates [WMD (Word Mover’s Distance)](../docs/WMD.md) similarities for input dataset using Gensim implementation of WMD, which utilizes the trained Word2Vec model.
+- **WMD Similarity Computation**: Calculates [WMD (Word Mover’s Distance)](../docs/WMD.md) similarities for input dataset using Gensim implementation of WMD, which utilizes the trained Word2Vec model.
 - **Embedding Generation**: Generates embeddings for input documents using the trained model.
 - **Cosine Similarity Computation**: Calculates cosine similarities for the generated embeddings.
 - **Precision@N Calculation**: Computes Precision@N scores, a measure of the relevance of retrieved documents, for the obtained WMD similarities and for the obtained cosine similarities.